-Restrictions in access to capital funding from the statutory partner bodies and Scottish Government to invest in existing and potential new developments to enhance communitybased health and social care services.
+Restrictions in access to capital funding from the statutory partner bodies and Scottish Government to invest in existing and potential new developments to enhance community-based health and social care services is a significant risk to the IJB.
 This could potentially be exacerbated by the transitional period until the establishment of a National Care Service due to the uncertainty of funding and ownership of assets by the local authority and Health Board.